rescript-react-native/rescript-react-native/README.md

     <Text value="Reason is awesome!" />
   </View>;
 ```

-and start the watcher with `yarn run watch` if you haven't done it yet.
+Start the watcher with `yarn run watch` if you haven't done it yet.

 7. We are nearly done!
-We now have to adopt the `index.ios.js` / `index.android.js` to look like this
+We now have to adapt the `index.ios.js` / `index.android.js` to look like this:

 ```js
 import { app } from "./lib/js/re/app.js";
 import React from "react";